Corporate Governance in GC Rieber Shipping ASA

 The Company carries out purchase and sales transactions with close associates as part of the normal business operations.
 All agreements entered into between the Company and its main shareholders (including related companies), and also other business agreements are, and must be, entered into on arm’s length terms.

 Reference is made to note 16 in the Company’s 2018 annual accounts, where transactions with close associates are outlined.

 The Company has only one class of shares.
 All shares in the Company are freely negotiable.

 About the general meeting

 The general meeting is the Company’s supreme authority and the Board of Directors aims to ensure that the general meeting is an efficient meeting place.

 Notice of meeting

-The general meeting will usually be held by 30 April each year at the company’s offices.
-The general meeting for 2013 will be held on 10 April 2014.
+The general meeting will usually be held by 30 April each year at the Company’s offices.
+The general meeting in 2019 will be held on 11 April.